IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Rendered Report Reader presents to the user the rendered report that is embedded in the DiagnosticReport resource, including the multimedia content embedded in the report as well as all hyperlinks.
 When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the referenced images and display them to the user.

 A Rendered Report Reader shall provide [Level 1 Interactivity](#152416-level-of-interactivity) as discussed in Section 1:52.4.1.6.
+A Rendered Report Reader may support additional advanced behavior.

 A Rendered Report Reader shall retrieve and display the HTML report specified in DiagnosticReport.presentedForm.